-Economic vitality High unemployment in urban communities of color and in parts of the outer suburbs
+Economic vitality High unemployment in urban communities of color and in the outer suburbs

-Knowing where high-unemployment communities are located in the region can help the region's leaders develop targeted solutions.
+Knowing where high-unemployment neighborhoods are located in the region can help the region's leaders develop targeted solutions.

 As the maps to the right illustrate, concentrations of unemployment exist in pockets throughout the region, many of which are also high people-of-color communities.
-The darkest tracts, representing neighborhoods where unemployment is 17 percent or higher, are clustered in East Oakland, Richmond, Eastside San Jose, and Bayview in San Francisco.
-Unemployment is also notably in pockets of Santa Rosa and east of Vallejo.
+The darkest tracts, representing neighborhoods where unemployment is 12 percent or higher, are clustered in East Oakland, Richmond, and Bayview in San Francisco.

-Clusters of unemployment can be found throughout the region and in communities of color Unemployment Rate by Census Tract, 2014
+Clusters of unemployment can be found throughout the region and in communities of color

+Unemployment Rate by Census Tract, 2014

+- Less than 5%

-- Less than 6%  81% or more people of color
+- 82% or more people of color

-- 6% to 9%
+- 5% to 7% 7% to 9%

 - 9% to 12%

-- 12% to 17%

-- 17% or more
+- 12% or more

 Source: U.S. Census Bureau; TomTom, ESRI, HERE, DeLorme, MaymyIndia, © OpenStreetMap contributors, and the GIS user community.
-Universe includes the civilian noninstitutional population ages 16 and older.
+Universe includes the civilian non-institutional population ages 16 and older.
 Note: Data represent a 2010 through 2014 average.
 Areas in white have missing data.

-Economic vitality Increasing income inequality
+Increasing income inequality

 Income inequality has grown in the Bay Area over the past 30 years and surpassed the level of inequality in the nation overall by 1999.
-Inequality grew most rapidly in the region over the 1990s - increasing from 0.41 in 1989 to 0.45 in 1999.
+Inequality grew most rapidly in the region over the 1990s - increasing from 0.42 in 1989 to 0.47 in 1999.